dirgantarasiahaan/gold-market-frontend/README.md

 # ChallengeAngular-Component
-How to implement Directives in project
+How to implement Pipes in project

 1. clone this project using comment below:
 ```clone